 Two goals and an assist; a captain’s performance

 After a couple of close games with disappointing results, the M1s were looking to bounce back with a win.
-The 3-1 victory at home and the gap between the two sides in the table gave South a measure of confidence but the topsy-turvy nature of the league and the pressure of the title race meant that nothing was certain - in the words of vice-captain Harry, “every game is a big game”.
+The three-one victory at home and the gap between the two sides in the table gave South a measure of confidence but the topsy-turvy nature of the league and the pressure of the title race meant that nothing was certain - in the words of vice-captain Harry, “Every game is a big game.”

-Before the game there were a couple of early shouts for LOM, Chris P going for a pre-warm-up McDonalds (claims of a sandwich were not believed) and Stu leading the team warm-up to his car to collect his water-bottle but a 15 man squad and good intensity on the pitch boded well for the match.
+Before the game there were a couple of early shouts for LoM, Chris P going for a pre-warm-up McDonalds (claims of a sandwich were not believed) and Stu leading the team warm-up to his car to collect his water-bottle, but a fifteen-man squad and good intensity on the pitch boded well for the match.

-There were few moments of quality in the second half; a missed tap-in from Chris, another missed tap-in from Harry L and a successful tap-in to make it 4 – 0 from Jim “M1’s Best Beard Winer 2019” Hockley with the assist for James.
+There were few moments of quality in the second half; a missed tap-in from Chris, another missed tap-in from Harry L and a successful tap-in to make it four-nil from Jim “M1s’ Best Beard Winner 2019” Hockley with the assist for James.
 The real action of the second half came from the usually solid centre-back pair of Tom and Stu, as both of them appeared to forget what they were doing on the pitch.
-Tom collected the ball and without a second thought, threw it straight up in the air for no reason, though perhaps to test the laws of gravity.
+Tom collected the ball and without a second thought, threw it straight up in the air for no reason, thinking perhaps to test the laws of gravity.
 He could not be reached for comment.
-In a more spectacular display of losing your freaking mind, Stu barged a player down in the D after ill-advised dribble and after a short break, brought himself on into midfield.
-His attacking foray lasted all of about 90 seconds in a Gerrard-esque run onto the pitch, commit a blatant foul and get sent off – only a green, luckily.
+In a more spectacular display of losing your freaking mind, Stu barged a player down in the D after an ill-advised dribble and, after a short break, brought himself on in midfield.
+His attacking foray lasted all of about ninety seconds: a Gerrard-esque run onto the pitch, commit a blatant foul and get sent off – only a green, luckily.

-A clean sheet, a win and a good performance gives the M1’s a confidence boost and gives them a great chance of getting one of the coveted promo- wait, I better not jinx it… #everygameisafinal
+A clean sheet, a win and a good performance gives the M1s a confidence boost and a great chance of getting one of the coveted promo- wait, I better not jinx it… #everygameisafinal